fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     The preceding code generates the following output:
 ![](./images/B16062_03_41.jpg)

-Figure 3.41: Actual overall score and predicted values using a random forest regressor
+forest regressor

 From the preceding table, we can see how the actual and predicted scores